Erythrina: Use by humans

 Some coral trees are used widely in the tropics and subtropics as street and park trees, especially in drier areas.
 In some places, such as Venezuela, bucarés are used as shade trees for coffee or cocoa crops.
 In the Bengal region, they are used for the same purpose in Schumannianthus dichotoma plantations.
 E. lanceolata in particular is considered highly suitable as "frame" tree for vanilla vines to grow up on.

 Native Hawaiians made a number of items from wiliwili wood because of its low density, such as mouo (fishing net floats), ama (outrigger canoe floats, and extremely long papa heʻe nalu (surfboards) called olo.
 Olo, which averaged 18 ft, were exclusively ridden by aliʻi (royalty).
 The wood was sometimes used for the waʻa (hull) of outrigger canoes intended to be used near-shore, for recreation, or for training.
 The shiny orange-red seeds were strung into lei.

 The conspicuous, even dramatic coral trees are widely used as floral emblems. cockspur coral tree (E. crista-galli) is the national flower of Argentina and Uruguay.
-The coastal coral tree (E. caffra) is the official city tree of Los Angeles, California, where it is referred to simply as the "coral tree".
+The coastal coral tree (E. afra) is the official city tree of Los Angeles, California, where it is referred to simply as the "coral tree".
 The state trees of Mérida and Trujillo in Venezuela are bucaré ceibo (E. poeppigiana) and purple coral tree (bucaré anauco, E. fusca), respectively.
 Yonabaru, Okinawa as well as the Okinawa Prefecture, Quanzhou, Fujian Province and Pathum Thani Province have the Indian coral tree (E. variegata) as floral emblems.
 Known as thong lang in Thailand, the latter species is also one of the thong ("trees") referred to in the name of Amphoe Chom Thong, Chiang Mai Province.
 In a similar vein, Zumpahuacán in Mexico derives its name from Nahuatl tzompahuacá, "place of the Erythrina americana".
-In Vietnam, people use the leaves of E. variegata to wrap nem (a kind of fermented pork).

-In Hinduism, the mandara tree in Indra's garden in Svarga is held to be E. stricta.
-The same motif is found in Tibetan Buddhism, where the man da ra ba growing in Sukhavati is identified as an Indian coral tree (E. variegata).
+In Hinduism, the mandāra tree in Indra's garden in Svarga is held to be E. stricta.
+The same motif is found in Indo-Tibetan Buddhism, where the mandāravā (Tib. man dā ra ba) growing in Sukhāvatī is identified as an Indian coral tree (E. variegata).
 The concept of the Five Trees of Paradise is also found in Christian Gnosticism.
 Though as none of the trees is identified as an Erythrina here, the concept might not be as directly related to the Asian religions as some presume.

 The seeds of at least one-third of the species contain potent erythrina alkaloids, and some of these are used for medicinal and other purposes by indigenous peoples.
 They are all toxic to some degree, however, and the seeds of some can cause fatal poisoning.
 The chemical compounds found in plants in this genus include alkaloids such as scoulerine, erysodin, erysovin (namely in E. flabelliformis), and the putative anxiolytic erythravine (isolated from Mulungu, E. mulungu).
 Erysodienone is a precursor in the biosynthesis of many of these alkaloids.